jamescclare/docker-template/README.md

 ## Motivation
-This repo is intended to be used as a launching point for dockerised node.js apps running under https.
+This repo is intended to be used as a launching point for dockerised node.js apps running under https, providing encryption to the box.

+## Concept
+In the local environment nginx mimics a load blancer, it loads a valid SSL certificate and terminates the trusted SSL connection.
+However, requests can still retain encrypted all the way to the app box as the app container generates a self-signed certificated to faciliated an untrusted but encrypted connection between load balancer and app.
+This removes the need to distribute SSL certs to individual app instances, but allows for an e2e encrypted connection.

 ## Dependancies